 I love Roland Garros, and this is why I continue to spend hours trying to get tickets each year.
 What better way to spend the afternoon than under the sun watching two top fivers battle it out on the court Philippe Chatrier.

 There are activities throughout the grounds, boutiques to buy tennis gear, a cage to judge the speed of your serve, and the thrill of brushing elbows with the players.
 Only on the clay courts of Roland Garros can we see rallies of up to 20 shots and beyond.
-The French crowd is amazing – they are great fans, cheering and rooting for both Federer (for us oldies) and Nadal (for the younger crowd), not to mention Monfils, Tsonga, Murray and, of course, Djokovic.
+The French crowd is amazing – they are great fans, cheering and rooting for past winners like Federer, Djokovic, Williams, Osaka and Nadal, not to mention a new generation of champions.
 The players adore the fans, and the fans are respectful; there is no hissing or booing here, and an excellent shot is cheered whether it’s made by your player of choice or not.

 If you want to take advantage of the evening option, here are my insider tips to reserve seats:

-- The Day Before: Book your seats online from 5pm the day before you wish to attend
+- In Advance: Book your seats online from 5:30pm 72 hours before the day you wish to attend

 - The Day Of: From 3pm on the day, you can go to the stadium and enter the queue